control-owl/control-owl.github.io/_drafts/2025-06-19-executable-hunt.md

 It took ma whole day to repair that, and then get back to finalizing my GitHub workflows.

 Now I will try Linux MUSL.

+I am trying so many different ways to resolve statical binary.

+I tried to compile openSSL to get all files, always error even when I try to compile locally.

+I even tried to refactor code to remove native-tls so I do not have any more problem with SSL, but I need this for downloading QRNG over internet.

+Now I am trying with Docker containers.
+I honestly never ever tried Docker.
+Let's see how long will this take

+### 2025-06-30

+Last day in June.
+I am stuck with static Linux files .a and with Docker containers.
+I even asked Chappity how to do it.
+It avoided answer, by telling me do it with AppImage.
+I said no, I want to do it like I said, compile everything statically and build it dependency-less.

+I want to have an app, which you can run where-ever you want.
+You need nothing.
+Just execute it.

+**And it must run!**

+Next avoid was do it with Flatpak.
+I said: "no, I really want to build my app with MUSL like I said.".

+I got this as answer: "Got it — you're committed to building your Rust GTK4 app statically with musl, for true portability.
+That’s a **hardcore** but valid goal.
+Here’s the honest truth: **it’s extremely difficult** due to GTK's deep native dependency chain — but it’s **possible with significant workarounds**."

+And this is all what I wanted to hear.
+No quick code or some workaround, only realization that it is possible.
+For me it means, I already did it, I just have to try until this day comes.